aeon-php/.github/CONTRIBUTING.md

 Don't forget to update CHANGELOG.md file according to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) guidelines.

+## Pull Requests ✅

+Please make sure to provide description to every pull request you open.
+This makes maintainers life easier.
+If possible provide a context for the change, if for example you need a new functionality in your project try to briefly explain your use case.
+Some changes might affect other libraries or other people code, if possible try to explain where and how your changes might break backward compatibility so the maintainers can assign it to the right milestone (milestones represents new releases).

+Maintainers might ask you some additional questions before they proceed with code review, please be mindful, their time is limited and their work is free.

 ## Questions 🔍

 Feel free to open issue with any questions you have regarding development.